 - Read our article Top Activities in Iceland for Adrenaline Junkies

 Motorcycles place their rider in a hyper-aware position where they can feel every bump in the road, smell each passing field, where the limitations of their machine and experience is forever at the forefront of the mind.

-Given Iceland’s excellent reputation for extreme sports—be it snowmobiling, skiing or snowboarding, ice caving, surfing or cold-water snorkelling—it should come as no surprise that adventuring biking is a growing field, with bikers making for a common sight on the island’s roads.
+Given Iceland’s excellent reputation for extreme sports—be it snowmobiling, skiing or snowboarding, ice caving, or cold-water snorkeling—it should come as no surprise that adventuring biking is a growing field, with bikers making for a common sight on the island’s roads.

 But okay, there are, after all, plenty of travel destinations around the world that are open to explore by motorcycle, and may boast more welcoming temperatures and weather conditions.
 However, for what Iceland lacks in the consistency of its climate, it more than makes up for in its scenery, and friendly local population.
 Let us look further into what a motorbike adventure in Iceland could have in store for you.

 Let us, first things first, get one thing transparently clear.
 If you are reading this with dubious intentions—i.e. you consider an ‘adventure’ to be anything illegal—this article is likely not for you.

 Over recent years, three biker gangs—Hells Angels, Outlaws and Bad Breed—have attempted to establish chapters in Iceland, though local police have strived to keep the country free of their criminal influence, even denying card-carrying members to leave Keflavik International Airport.

 So let me go on record and state the Icelandic people are not overly interested in having you here.
 Sorry.